 Now that you’re somewhat familiar with the health center program, you’ll want to take a look inward at your organization, and outward at the community to be served.
 You should conduct an internal assessment of organizational structure, operating environment, and key community relationships.
 Then, you will generally want to conduct a Community Needs Assessment, focusing on the key HRSA-identified factors.

 Since you are still reading this, you should have a better idea of whether pursuing FQHC or Look-Alike status may be right for your organization.
 Rather than a complete guide to becoming an FQHC or Look-Alike, this post should be considered a brief overview of many of the challenges involved in becoming part of the health center movement.
-For more information about this topic, or anything else FQHC-related, please feel free to contact FQHC Associates.
+For more information about this topic, or anything else FQHC-related, please feel free to contact FQHC Germane.
 Our team has decades of experience in the FQHC arena, as well as many aspects of the US healthcare system.